 My dog has allergies to fillers like corn and wheat, do your bullys contain any additives?

 No, our bullys are 100% beef - nothing else.
 As long as your dog can tolerate beef, he should be not have any issues related to cheap fillers.
-We also recommend that you try our Elk Jerky specifically for dogs with allergies, puppies, along with older dogs that need a softer chew.
+We also recommend that you try our Elk Jerky, Turkey Tendons and Duck Feet great for dogs with allergies.

 How long are bully sticks supposed to last?